MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/troubleTicket/MEF W124 - LSO Cantata and LSO Sonata Trouble Ticket Management API - Developer Guide.md

     an existing Product, or a disconnect of an existing Product at the address defined by the Buyer.
 - Product Inventory:
-  - Allows the Buyer to retrieve the information about existing Product instances from Seller's Product Inventory.
+  - Allows the Buyer to retrieve the information about the existing Product instances from Seller's Product Inventory.
 - Trouble Ticketing:
   - Allows the Buyer to create, retrieve, and update Trouble Tickets as well as receive notifications about Incidents' and Trouble Tickets' updates.
-This allows managing issues and situations that are not part of normal operations of the Product provided by the Seller.
+This allows managing issues and situations for a Product provided by the Seller.

 # 5. API Description